eegg/school-policies-and-procedures/src/toiletting.rst

 #.
 Place one of the child's nappies on the child.
 #.
 If the child's clothes are soiled or wet:

-   * place them in a white bag
+   * place them in a white bag and tie the bag
-   * place it ??
+   * place the bag in the child's rucksack
-   * use child's clothes from ??
+   * replace with child's clothes from the child's spare clothes bag.

    Otherwise,
    re-dress the child in those clothes.

 #.
-Child leaves?
+Accompany the child to their classroom.
 #.
+Return to the Nappy -Changing Area.
-Place in the Nappy Bin:
+#.
+Place in the *Nappy Bin*:
    the used nappy, gloves, apron, and wipes.
 #.
 Clean the changing mat with anti-bacterial spray.
 #.
 Record the event in the *Nappy-Changing Record*.